ConorReynolds/botc-script-tool/README.md

 Exporting PDFs is designed to be done using the built-in print dialog’s ‘Print to PDF’ functionality.
-This currently works well on Chrome and Firefox – my settings are usually A4, 105% ish scaling, remove headers and footers (but not backgrounds).
+This currently works well on Chrome and Firefox – my settings are usually A4, remove headers and footers (but not backgrounds).
 Play around with whatever looks best to you, but the defaults should be OK.
 Android mobile output is generally acceptable once the output is correctly scaled.
 Safari and browsers on iOS are currently not great but support will probably improve soon.

 If you print with the full night sheet, you’ll get four (PDF) pages (two double-sided printed pages).
 The first two are the character sheet and the